Oljake/Riot-Logger/README.md

 - **Non-Existing Accounts**:
   Querying non-existing accounts will return errors but generally won't result in direct consequences.
 However, excessive misuse (like repeatedly querying invalid accounts) could lead to restrictions on your API access.

+- **CAPTCHA in LoL Client**:
+  If you frequently use the app or make repeated queries, the **League of Legends client** may ask you to complete a CAPTCHA challenge.
+This is a security measure to ensure that the activity is coming from a legitimate user and not automated requests.

 - **Terms of Service**:
   Misusing the API (e.g., storing or sharing data improperly) could violate Riot’s terms and result in API access restrictions.
 Always use the API responsibly to avoid issues.